Murder charge dropped for former deputy Chauna Thompson accused in Denny's chokehold death

+Wednesday night, FIEL executive director Cesar Espinosa said at a press conference that the Hernandez family's civil suit against the Thompsons will continue.

-On Wednesday, officials said prosecutors moved to dismiss the case against Chauna, who was indicted nearly two years ago on a murder charge.
+Officials said prosecutors moved to dismiss the case against Chauna, who was indicted nearly two years ago on the murder charge.

 WATCH: Timeline of deadly fight in Denny's parking lot